jhetherly/HAL-ROOT/README.md

-Introduction
+# Introduction
-This is my personal custom ROOT library.
+This is my personal, custom ROOT library.
 It contains several functions and classes that aid in analyzing high energy physics data.
 All macros are meant to be used in their compiled form and may be too complex for the CINT interpreter.
 To aid in the compilation of all the source code, a macro entitled 'CompileSource.C' can be executed from the command line by 'root -q -b -l CompileSource.C'.
 All functions and classes are available in python from the lib/python/HAL.py module.
 Furthermore, everything lives in the 'HAL' namespace.
 HAL stands for
 H - H.E.P.
 A - Analysis
 L - Library
-Of course, this is also a thinly veiled reference to the classic "2001: A Space Odyssey"'s villian.
+Of course, this is also a thinly veiled reference to the villian in the classic "2001: A Space Odyssey."
 But, I personally think this bit of software is far less pernicious.

 Requirements and 'Installation'
 This software requires a working version of ROOT along with a compatable version of python